firavoyage/blogging/readme.md

   - `nat` belief of a tech entrepreneur
   - `yinming` answers from a startup webmaster
   - `naval` about wealth
+  - `one math` one math criticism
+  - `programmer` programming noskill criticism
+  - `phone` youth in phones criticism
 - ideas
-  - `projects` the interesting and the meaningful
+  - `projects` things interesting and things meaningful
   - `reply` reply to the world and rest of the world
   - `quotes` ideas and experiences
   - `fin` at the end of the day